PrusaOwners/prusaowners/Bed_Leveling_without_Wave_Springs.md

+# Bed Leveling without Wave Springs

+> If your heated bed only has 6 screws holding it to the y-axis, this approach will not work.
+This is the case with Mk2.5 -> Mk3 upgrade kits.

 Having levelled my bed with wave springs (using the more common single wave springs) I got great results initially, but over time I had to keep adjusting due to thermal variation and so on, but to compensate for this I had to keep adjusting the screws downwards as the wave springs gradually lost their spring.
 After a couple of months I ended up with flat washers instead of wave springs, and thus decided to try this approach.

 The idea is to take out the reliance on a compressed spring, which will gradually lose it's un-sprung shape and tension, and instead make it a threaded adjustment.
 Basically instead of relying on a spring to push the bed up to the top of each screw, make it so the bed and screw are held together more tightly in the first place, and just use the thread to adjust the height more directly